 Tesla don't make servicing a condition on the warranty, and one explanation is that for Tesla to mandate servicing for warranty purposes, they would need to comply with legislation (known as the Block exemption) where anybody can service the car, which would require Tesla to release technical details etc to third parties.
 Why some access is allowed, its thought they would prefer to not encourage servicing away from Tesla service centres

 If you buy a used Tesla from Tesla, the new car warranty to cancelled and a new 4 year/50k mile warranty is started, so on the face of it this is a good deal even on high mileage cars.
 Buying nearly new cars though you need to be careful as the used car warranty is not quite as generous as the new car warranty even if it lasts for the same duration.
-In general, Tesla do seem to be fairly good at warranty claims, but as the number of cars outside formal warranty grows, they may well need to become more restrictive, something they have done with airport parking which used to be free at certain airports.
+In general, Tesla do seem to be fairly good at warranty claims, but as the number of cars outside formal warranty grows, they have become more restrictive, items like the main screen developed a yellow border on many cars and Tesla are saying this is not a warranty item and they are hoping a software fix will improve the matter.
+Time will tell.